Mobile broadband usage guide: what can you get for your gigabyte?

 Don't forget there are two types of email – web-based and software based.
 If you use a web-based email system such as Hotmail, Yahoo or Gmail, checking your email is just counted as surfing the web (except if you download an attachment – then see below).

 If you use a software solution, such as Outlook, then you are downloading all that email to your computer – attachments and all – whether you open them or not.
 The reason the spread is so large is that there is an estimate of how many, and how large, your attachments will be.
-This will only really be a concern if you receive a lot of large files in your inbox.
+This will only really be a concern if you receive a lot of large files in your inbox, otherwise regular text emails with no attachments and few embedded images are very small.

 Using Skype with mobile broadband